sowdagar3/Classifier-for-Car-Evaluation/README.md

 4.SMOTE first selects a minority class instance a at random and finds its k nearest minority class neighbors.
 The synthetic instance is then created by choosing one of the k nearest neighbors b of a point a, at random and connecting a and b to form a line segment in the feature space.
 The synthetic instances are generated as a convex combination of the two chosen instances a and b.

-After applying SMOT achieved a test accuracy of 95%.